 Have you ever wondered exactly what school life is like in Japan?
-Here is a list of 10 of what I consider the most surprising aspects I’ve come across at a typical public school in Japan.
+Here is a list of ten of what I consider to be the most surprising aspects I’ve come across at a typical public school in Japan.
 You might find that schools here are completely different from what you experienced as a child.

-Let’s face it, students are students.
-No matter what culture or country, there are always two or three (if not the entire class) that tend to misbehave every now and then!
+Let’s face it: kids are kids.
+No matter what culture or country they come from, there will always be two or three (if not the entire class) that tend to misbehave every now and then!
 It is one of the many challenges that teachers face in their line of work.

 In many countries outside of Japan, sending misbehaving students out of the classroom is standard practice.
 However, it is a big no-no in Japanese schools.
 Article 26 of the Japanese Constitution states, “All people shall have the right to receive equal education…” and because of this, Japanese teachers do not dare to send students out of the classroom.
-So, as a result, Japanese teachers are accustomed to ‘keeping their cool’ and remaining composed while continuing with the lesson.
-Oh, what patience!
+So, as a result, Japanese teachers are accustomed to keeping their cool and remaining composed while continuing with the lesson.

 One interesting fact about Japanese public schools is that everyone eats the same meal.
-Unlike in many other countries, students are able to pick and choose between buying their lunch at a cafeteria or bringing their own lunch boxes.
+Like in many other countries, students are able to pick and choose between buying their lunch at a cafeteria or bringing their own lunch boxes.
 However, in Japan, students are trained to eat the same kind of meal (regardless of their preference) and finish it in the allowed time.
 Most Japanese public schools do not have cafeterias where meals can be purchased, so students don’t get the chance to buy their own meals but on the odd occasion, homemade lunch boxes are allowed for certain occasions, as long as the contents comply with the school’s rules.
 This usually dictates that “bento” lunches do not contain unhealthy food or sweets.
 Homemade lunches usually consist of rice, vegetables, some kind of fish, seaweed, and sometimes chicken.

 The first time I experienced a Japanese school lunch, I was amazed to learn that students were responsible for taking their meals from the school lunch area and serving them to their classmates while wearing white masks, gowns, and bandannas.
 After lunch, they are also responsible for cleaning up and returning meal containers – all under a teacher’s supervision.
 How awesome is it to teach children all about serving others, and taking responsibility for keeping their environment clean, all at such an early age!

-Also, as a follow on from the previous point, if I may add, they eat lunch in groups with their desks and chairs arranged to face each other (at least in junior high schools).
-That’s right.
+Also, as a follow on from the previous point, if I may add, teachers and students eat lunch in groups with their desks and chairs arranged to face each other, especially in junior high schools.
 Growing up in a place where schools prohibit eating inside the classroom, it was totally surprising to me at first to learn that the classroom is not only a place for learning but also enjoying each other’s company over lunch as well.
-As mentioned previously, there is generally no cafeteria or set areas for students to go and eat their meals, except for some elementary schools.
+As mentioned previously, there is generally no cafeteria or set areas for students to go and eat their meals, except for in some elementary schools.

 While some may tend to think this style can be too exclusive as children do not get to enjoy their lunch alongside students from other classrooms.
 However, during lunch, children tend to stick in groups that only contain their close classmates, so perhaps it allows them to mingle and interact with everyone in their class, not just their close friends.

 Does this shock you?
 You’re not alone!
 This is probably the most glorious perk a student may ever have in their life.
-And it can only be obtained in Japan.

-In countries like America and the Philippines, students who do not perform well at school are held back a grade to further improve their skills.
+In some countries such as the United States and the Philippines, students who do not perform well at school are held back a grade to further improve their skills.
 Luckily for the Japanese, they always advance to the next grade regardless of their test scores and performances.
 A student may fail every test and skip classes, but is still able to join the graduation ceremony at the end of the year.
 Their test scores only matter when they take entrance examinations to get to high school and university.

 In Japan, schools do not depend on janitors for cleanliness.
 Instead, students roll up their sleeves and clean every single part of their campus, including the toilets.
 Yes!
 Students, teachers, school staff, and even the highest ranking school leaders such as the vice principal and principal all join together in cleaning, with each person being assigned their own designated areas.

 During my first summer vacation in Japan, I bid goodbye to one of my co-teachers as I was getting ready to leave the school and happily told him to enjoy his vacation.
 His reaction?
 A deep sigh.
-I discovered from that moment on that teachers do not actually get a vacation (except national holidays), as they still need to go to work to keep up with their responsibilities within the school.
+I discovered from that moment on that teachers do not actually get a vacation, except for on national holidays, as they still need to go to work to keep up with their responsibilities within the school.
 In junior high school, students are members of their own respective clubs and usually, these clubs are supervised by teachers themselves and so certain activities as well as sports training continue throughout the vacation period.

 Japanese schools require students to wear separate indoor shoes within the school building to maintain its cleanliness and prevent dirt from being brought inside.
-Also, since Japan is well-known for being the land of harmony, where everyone performs at a similar standard without anyone standing out (one well-known saying, which is contrary to the western belief that individualism is important, is “hammer the nail that sticks out”), students also dress the same by wearing similar shoes.
+Also, since Japan is well-known for being the land of harmony where everyone performs at a similar standard without anyone standing out (one well-known saying, which is contrary to the western belief that individualism is important, is “hammer the nail that sticks out”), students also dress the same by wearing similar shoes.

 Students who are members of sports clubs have club activities both before and after school every day.
 Some of these include sports clubs where the children have to run several kilometers a day to stay in shape.
-As you might expect, this usually results in tired, sleepy, and not to mention, sweaty students during class as they are all expected to wake up very early and return home late to fulfill their club activity commitments.
-Sounds like a lot of hard work, persistence, commitment and determination are required!
+As you might expect, this usually results in tired, sleepy, and not to mention sweaty students during class as they are all expected to wake up very early and return home late to fulfill their club activity commitments.
+It sounds like a lot of hard work, as persistence, commitment and determination are required!

-Japan may be one of the most progressive countries in the field of science and technology, but you may think twice if you get a chance to see inside one of their schools.
+Japan may be one of the most progressive countries in the field of science and technology, but you may think twice if you get a chance to see the inside one of their schools.
 In many cases, pen and paper is still preferred over electronic devices.
 However, technology has slowly found its way into the system to help improve teaching materials and improve facilities at Japanese schools.

-However, not every school has the most updated and high-tech equipment that foreigners may expect due to Japan’s high-tech innovative reputation.
-Old schools especially have not been updated for many years!
+That being said, not every school has the most updated and high-tech equipment that foreigners may expect due to Japan’s high-tech innovative reputation.
+Old schools, especially, have not been updated for many years!
 Sights of outdated CD players, printers, and fax machines are still evident in many elementary, junior high, and high schools across the country.
 Instead of air-conditioners, electric fans are the most commonly used ventilation to save electricity, and in winter, central heating is very rare and in most cases, only kerosene heaters are available.

 With this insight into the daily life of a student at a standard public school in Japan, it helps visitors understand how the Japanese culture has been molded into the harmonious society it is today.
-So, if this sounds like the school for you or your children, be sure to bring plenty of determination and willpower as attending school here is not all about what you may see in Japanese anime.
+So, if this sounds like the type of school for you or your children, be sure to bring plenty of determination and willpower as attending school here is not all about what you may see in Japanese anime.
 However, this disciplined school life prepares its students for the hardships of life that require such hard work, determination, and motivation to do well.
 What do you think?
 Do you think the west can learn something from how the Japanese school system works, or do kids here work too hard?